Rambo: The Video Game: Plot

-The game starts in 1988 at a military funeral for John Rambo, where a speaker honors him for his service and begins to tell the story of how he first met Rambo.
-In 1971, Rambo is part of an elite Green Beret team captured during a mission and held in a remote North Vietnamese POW camp, where, one by one, the men are slowly tortured and starved to death, until only Rambo and Staff Sergeant Delmar Barry are still alive.
-The two men manage to free themselves, steal weapons, and shoot their way through the camp until American reinforcements arrive and rescue them.
+In 1988, at a military funeral for John Rambo, a speaker honors him for his service and tells the story of how he met Rambo.
+In 1971, Rambo is part of an elite Green Beret team captured during a mission and held in a remote North Vietnamese POW camp, where, one by one, the men are tortured and starved to death, until only Rambo and Staff Sergeant Delmar Barry are still alive.
+The two men free themselves, steal weapons, and shoot their way through the camp until American reinforcements arrive and rescue them.
 The speaker explains that while Rambo survived, the suffering he endured as a POW changed him forever.

-In 1978, Rambo, having since been discharged from the army and struggling with severe PTSD, travels to Hope, a small town in Washington, hoping to find Barry, but learns that he died from cancer, a consequence of exposure to Agent Orange during his service.
+In 1982, Rambo, having since been discharged from the army and struggling with severe PTSD, travels to Hope, a small town in Washington, hoping to find Barry.
+He learns that Barry died from cancer, a consequence of exposure to Agent Orange during his service.
 While walking into town, he is intercepted by the local sheriff, Will Teasle, who orders him to leave.
 When Rambo disobeys, he is arrested and subjected to abuse and beatings by Teasle and his deputies.
 Rambo finally snaps after being threatened with a straight razor, fights his way outside, and flees into the woods.
-After a deputy is accidentally killed while trying to shoot him, Rambo is blamed and finds himself hunted by the police and the National Guard.
+After a deputy is accidentally killed while trying to shoot him, Rambo is blamed and hunted by the police and the National Guard.
 The experience proves too much for his damaged mind, and Rambo steals a machine gun, guns down every cop and soldier he sees, and shoots up the police station before moving in to kill Teasle.
 The only thing that stops him is the sudden appearance of his former commanding officer, Colonel Sam Trautman, who persuades Rambo to surrender and accept punishment.